Just Checking: Information Seeking, Trust and AI

 Huang et al. (2025) propose a more sophisticated approach called ‘confidence-based response abstinence’, where AI systems decline to answer when uncertainty is high.
 But this requires accurate self-assessment from the model, which is not guaranteed.
 It also risks frustrating users who expect an answer.

-This creates a genuine design dilemma.
+There doesn’t appear to be a simple solution.
 Systems that admit uncertainty are more responsible but less trusted.
 Systems that project confidence are more persuasive but potentially misleading.
-There’s no obvious way to square this circle and it’s a direct consequence of the decoupling between agency and intelligence.
+It’s a direct consequence of the decoupling between agency and intelligence.
 We want systems that act like knowledgeable advisors but can’t ground their responses in genuine understanding.

-Trust dynamics also vary across different user groups.
-These patterns matter because they suggest different populations face different vulnerabilities.
+Trust dynamics also vary across different user groups, and different populations face different vulnerabilities.

 Yazan et al. (2025) found that middle-aged adults show a potentially vulnerable pattern: they express higher trust in ChatGPT but use it less frequently than younger users.
 This means they have less opportunity to develop calibrated expectations through experience.
 They’re trusting, but not practised.